mountalps/o2o/README.md

-# o2o
+# Mobile O2O E-commerce Platform
-Mobile O2O E-commerce Platform
+This platform allows merchants to run their business online.
+They can set up a shop, manage products and membership.
+Customers could register as a new member, search shops and products.